stratisMarkou/random-walks/random-walks/book/topology/001-metric-spaces.md

 ## Metric spaces

+We begin with the definition of metric spaces, which are sets equiped with a notion of distance, the metric.

 :::{prf:definition} Metric space
 :label: topology-def-metric-space
 A metric space is a pair $(X, d_X)$ of a set $X,$ called the space, and a function $d_X: X \times X \to \mathbb{R},$ called the metric, which satisfy